 5 Ways to Stay Healthy This Holiday Season

-Have you ever seen that holiday commercial with a train that is chugging around the bend chanting, “The holidays are coming!”
-Yes, they are coming, and for some, this can be an overwhelming time of year.
-Between the added stress from a global pandemic and trying to have a semi-normal holiday season — healthy habits can become derailed over the holiday season.
+Have you ever seen that holiday commercial with a train that is chugging around the bend, chanting, “The holidays are coming!”
+Yes, they are coming; for some, this can be an overwhelming time of year.
+Between the added stress from global issues and trying to have a semi-normal holiday season — healthy habits can become derailed over the holiday season.